jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/v0.1.x/_index.md

 ---
-title: "v0.2.0"
+title: "v0.1.x"
-linkTitle: "v0.2.0"
+linkTitle: "v0.1.x"
 weight: 10
 date: 2019-08-05
 description: >
-  How to work with jenkins-operator latest version
+  How to work with jenkins-operator legacy version.
+We recommend migration to v0.2.0 version
 ---

 {{% pageinfo %}}
-This document describes a getting started guide for **Jenkins Operator** `v0.2.0` and an additional configuration.
+This document describes a getting started guide for **Jenkins Operator** `v0.1.x` and an additional configuration.
 {{% /pageinfo %}}

 ## First Steps